 Before answering The Mechanic put the second beer back into the fridge then popped open the can still in her hand and took a long drink.
 “Oh, yes, I’ve got powers.
 I just… like the taste I guess?
 I drank a lot before my powers activated and I guess it just brings back memories of my old life.
 Before…” she paused, thinking hard about the right words to use.
 Eventually she just waved at the garage around her, “Before all of THIS.”

-The Mechanic leaned back against a counter covered in tools and car parts and took another drink of her beer.
+The Mechanic leaned back against a counter full of tools and car parts and took another drink of her beer.
 She was completely relaxed and showed no sign of worry that a superheroine was standing in her chop shop.
 “What about you?
-Are there parts of your old life you continue out of habit?
-Or are you like every other woman who gets ground through The Academy, coming out with no real personality or drive to do more than the superhero thing?”
+Are there parts of your old life you keep up?
+Or did The Academy make it so all that was left of you is a superheroine?
+That’s why I never went, why I hid my powers from the authorities.
+I’ve seen what happens to the women who go there, how they come out with no personality or life beyond the hero thing.
+Always knew that wasn’t for me.”

-“That’s… not at all what happens to those of us who graduate from The Academy,” Little Mischief said, sounding like she doubted her own words.
+“That’s… not at all what happens,” Little Mischief said, clearly sounding like she doubted her own words.